sonatype-nexus-community/contribute.sonatype.com/content/en/docs/community_roles/contributor.md

 ## How to Become a Contributor

-To [contribute](../contributing) to a project, individuals must first interact with _Paul Botsco_ to sign the Contributor License Agreement (CLA), ensuring that their contributions comply with our legal requirements.
+To [contribute](../contributing) to a project, individuals must first interact with _Paul Botsco_ to sign our Contributor License Agreement (CLA), ensuring that their contributions comply with our legal requirements.

 _Paul Botsco_ will comment on your first pull request, providing you with the latest links and helpful information to sign the CLA.